-If so, our free eBook is for you!
+If so, our 54 pages free eBook is for you!

-This eBook is easy to download and it contains 25 free corporate training activities for you to use in your training sessions.
+This eBook is easy to download.
+It is 54 pages long and it contains 25 free corporate training activities for you to use in your training sessions.

 Activities include games, icebreakers, discussion starters and activities that focus on revision and team building.
 Download the free eBook above!